 our story

-Mountain Roots cultivates a resilient and equitable food system by enhancing healthy connections between earth, food, and community.
+Mountain Roots cultivates a resilient food system by enhancing healthy connections between earth, food, and community.
 We foster knowledge, teach skills, and provide opportunities that ensure access to affordable, nutritious food that is regionally based and sustainably produced.

 2010